isomerpages/moe-bedokviewsec/_the-bedok-viewan-experience/Academic Curriculum/English & Literature.md

 **Debates**

 As part of the Secondary 3 EL programme, the students learn how to speak in front of an audience and carry out a formal debate.
-They learn the techniques to speak to an audience persuasively and confidently as they develop critical thinking discussing points regarding various global and local issues.
+They learn the techniques and strategies to present their arguments persuasively and confidently.
+At the same time, they develop critical thinking skills while  discussing points regarding various global and local issues.

 ![Debates](/images/Debating%20Programme.jpg)